tiny-pilot/style-guides/README.md

 fi
 ```

+In the same way that we prefer to use long flag names, we also prefer to implement long flag names.

 There's no need to implement short flag names because our scripts are either being called by other scripts, internally, or users are copy/pasting commands from examples we've given them.
 Either way, we prefer to see long flag names being used.

 ### Error messages